 We act as the voice of Special Constables at a wide range of national groups developing strategy, policy and standards for the police service as a whole.
 We are full members and our volunteer representatives attend meetings on top of ‘day jobs’ and volunteering with local forces.
 We think it’s worth the effort to make sure that the skills, contribution and interests of the Special Constabulary are properly represented when policy is being set.

 If you’d like to become an ASCO policy representative, here are the areas we are looking for members to become involved.
-Click here to find out how to register your interest in working with us.
+Please use the Contact page to register your interest in working with us.

 - Professional Committee